HScheiber/LiX_Minimization/README.md

 All scripts and files necessary to run the primary minimization script are included in the package.

-The main script is called “Structure_Minimization.m”.
+The main script is called “Structure_Minimization.m�?.
 This takes as input:
 `(Salt,Structure,Model,Parameters,OptPos)`